Ananthzeke/scrape-4-translation/README.md

 # scrape-4-translation
 - Scraped data From a multilingual website and calculated  sacrebleu and chrf scores for the Translation models.
-- calculated these scores on a sample of data.
+- Calculated these scores on a sample of data, only 100 sentences due to system constraints.
 - ```IndicTrans``` model outperforms  on the translation of indic languages compared to ```mBART```.
 - Note that ```mBART``` model has a prefix in every translated sentence and these prefixes are not unique.
 Sometimes it generates gibberish text on the translation part.
 ### IndicTrans